Project Builder

 We support everyone on your Project Builder team, including your facilitators (more on this below).
 We help you exchange ideas and learn from each other, discuss thematic issues, attend professional development trainings, and increase your professional networks.

-In your team we might
+In your team, we might:

 - Serve as Project Facilitator (or recruit a Project Facilitator for project teams)